carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   can be reordered relative to each other, which can result in reordering the visibility of vector memory operations with respect to LDS operations of other wavefronts in the same work-group.
-A ``s_waitcnt lgkmcnt(0)`` is required to ensure synchonization between LDS operations and vector memory operations between waves of a work-group, but not between operations performed by the same wavefront.
+A ``s_waitcnt lgkmcnt(0)`` is required to ensure synchronization between LDS operations and vector memory operations between waves of a work-group, but not between operations performed by the same wavefront.
 * The vector memory operations are performed as wavefront wide operations and